HariSekhon/Knowledge-Base/binary-analysis.md

 - `LD_LIBRARY_PATH` - used at runtime
   - this is usually the one you usually want as a user / systems administrator
   - the dynamic linker `ld.so` uses these directories in addition to the standard lib directories
-- `LIBRARY_PATH` - used by the GCC compiler during linking after compiling sources
+- `LIBRARY_PATH` - used by the GCC compiler during linking
   - you probably don't want to mess with this as a user / systems administrator
   - the GNU linker, `ld`, uses these directories in addition to the standard lib directories
   - if you've set this to compile against a library in a non-standard location, chances are you'll also need to specify